 Verdicts and settlements, in cases of personal injury, simply refer to who decides the resolution of the case.
 Personal injury suits typically begin with the opposing parties’ insurance companies trying to decide liability and the damages that are owed to the victim.
 Or whether damages are owed at all.

-If you are involved in a personal injury case, speaking to a personal injury lawyer about the differences and how they will be arrived upon in your specific case can give you the answers you seek.
+If you are involved in a personal injury case, speaking to a Ponca City Personal Injury Lawyer about the differences and how they will be arrived upon in your specific case can give you the answers you seek.

 What Is a Verdict?

 Verdicts are decided in court proceedings.
 The judge or jury hands down a verdict following a trial.
 This decision or judgment is known as the verdict.
 To receive a verdict, you must file a civil case in the state of Oklahoma.

 After filing a civil case, your attorney will either ask for a “bench trial,” where the case goes before the judge, and the judge determines the outcome of the case.
 Though, some personal injury cases will be heard by a jury.
 This means a group of jurors will be chosen to listen to the evidence and hand down a verdict.

 Our Team Is Here To Assist You Every Step Of The Way.SPEAK TO AN ATTORNEY TODAY